cs-uob/COMS10012/exercises/posix/src/act3/git3.md

 ![diagram of commits after rebase](../resources/pr-after-rebase.png)

-If you now try and push your feature branch, you might get an error because the version of your feature branch on the origin repository stil has the old version.
+If you now try and push your feature branch, you might get an error because the version of your feature branch on the origin repository still has the old version.
 The solution here is to force the push, which overwrites the old version, with

     git push --force origin BRANCHNAME